binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

   Some of the following risks will threaten the sanity of these people if the countermeasures are not employed.

 ## 2. SSM Identify Risks
-Go through same process as we did at the [top level](#identify-risks), but for Web Application.
+Go through same process as we did at the top level in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers), but for Web Application.

 * [MS Application Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_008)
 * _Todo_ Exploit WebRTC